-MSN Nurse Practitioner Programs: Adult Psychiatric Mental Health Practitioner Track 55 guarter credits; 640 clinical hours
+Adult Psychiatric Mental Health Practitioner Track

+Master of Science in Nursing: 55 quarter credits; 640 clinical hours

-The online Psychiatric Mental Health Nurse Practitioner track prepares practitioners to provide a wide range of services to adults and their families.
+The online Adult Psychiatric Mental Health Nurse Practitioner track prepares practitioners to provide a wide range of services to adults and their families.
 The program of study is based on a biopsychosocial model of care.
 It includes the study and application of diagnostic and treatment modalities, and theories and approaches to practice.
 Graduates practice in a wide variety of settings as this program enables them to provide direct (assessment, intervention) and indirect (consultation, case management, and supervision) advanced practice services to individuals who are at risk and those who need mental health services.
-They are eligible to sit for the ANCC's Adult Psychiatric and Mental Health Certification Examination.
+They are eligible to sit for the ANCC's Adult Psychiatric and Mental Health Certification Examination